Codeception/module-symfony/CONTRIBUTING.md

 ### 4. Send a Test

-- In the test project (`symfony-module-tests`), create a test with the same name as your new method in `tests/Functional/SymfonyModuleCest.php`, following alphabetical order.
+- In the test project (`symfony-module-tests`), locate the `/tests/Functional/*Cest.php` file corresponding to the trait.
+In there, create a new method with the same name as your method in the trait, following alphabetical order.

 - Run the tests with `vendor/bin/codecept run Functional` command.